-In general, landlords can expect to be offered the opportunity to put housing defects right through informal action initially, unless it is clear there is a real threat to the heath and safety of occupiers.
-In such cases emergency action can be taken to carry out essential works.
+In general, landlords can expect to be offered the opportunity to put housing defects right through informal action initially, unless it is clear there is a real threat to the health and safety of occupiers.
+In such cases enforcement including emergency action can be taken to secure essential works.